 But Canon didn’t stop with the full frame image sensor.
 The manufacturer gave the sensor 50.6 megapixels of resolution, which far surpasses most DSLR cameras available to consumers.
 With 50-plus megapixels, you’ll be able to crop the images freely, while maintaining a large number of pixels in the final image, allowing you to make sharp prints at large sizes, even after a significant crop.

 When comparing the 5Ds to the Canon 5D Mark II DSLR, both cameras have a full frame image sensor.
-But the 5D Mark II includes just 21.1 megapixels of resolution, less than half of what the 5Ds provides.
+But the 5D Mark II includes just 21.1 megapixels of resolution, less than half of what the 5Ds provides, and its successor, the 5D Mark III, has 23 MP of resolution.
+The Nikon D810 is another option with 36MP of resolution, which isn’t the highest resolution out of these four cameras, but it’s still a high resolution that when combined with the EXPEED 4 image processor, helps capture sharp, noise-free photos in a shorter amount of time.
+Also, the Nikon lacks an optical low-pass filter.

 Low Light Performance and Movie Mode

 With such a large image sensor, it’s no surprise that the Canon 5Ds excels when shooting in low light conditions.
 Don’t let the fact that Canon limits the maximum ISO setting to 12,800 cause you to question this camera’s low light photo quality.
 The camera’s noise reduction software does a tremendous job of removing noise from the final image, even at high ISOs.
-You may notice a few very minor image flaws at ISO 6400 and 12800, but certainly not enough problems to prevent you from using those ISO settings.
+You may notice a few very minor image flaws at ISO 6400 and 12800, but certainly not enough problems to prevent you from using those ISO settings, which overall ranges from ISO 100-12,800.

 If you want to use a flash unit, you will have to add an external flash to the hot shoe of the 5Ds.
 Canon chose not to give the EOS 5Ds a built-in popup flash unit.
 This is another cost you’ll have to budget for when considering this expensive camera.